spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 The **_aws-creds_** subdirectory contains configuration files to set up roles and policies needed to do the overall deployment.

-**NOTE:** AWS has a hard limit of 10 groups per user.
+**Note:** AWS has a hard limit of 10 groups per user.
 Since terraform-deploy adds 2 groups, you can be a member of at most 8 groups before proceeding.

 Complete these steps: